$35 a year, not $33 a month

 Superhuman is a careful, expensive Mac and iOS client built around a fast keyboard, an AI surface, and a real human onboarding call.
 Epistles is a careful, inexpensive multi-platform client in the same keyboard tradition, with no AI and no concierge.
 The price gap is roughly tenfold.
-This page lays out who each one is for, plainly.
+Here is who each one is for.

 What Superhuman does well